codeGROOVE-dev/policy/README.md

 ## Privacy

 We only store your data for the purposes of caching or logging for incident response.
 You can request, update, or delete your information at any time.
-All data relating to a user expires within 14 days.
+All user data is automatically deleted after 7 days.

 ## Anti-Human Trafficking